Connect with Thea:

 Adrian Schermer 00:02

-Hello future millionaires and welcome back to the get rich slow podcast.
-We’re your hosts Adrian Schermer, Rob Delavan, Mr. Brilliant at the basics Lance Johnson, good morning, gentlemen.
+Hello future millionaires and welcome back to the get rich slow podcasts.
+We are your hosts Adrian Schermer, Rob Delavan and Lance Johnson.
+Good morning, gentlemen.

 Robert Delavan 00:11